build-on-aws/content/posts/optimizing-cost-with-different-data-storage-options/index.md

 ---
-title: "title: "Balance Performance and Cost: Select the Right AWS Storage Solution for Your Applications"
+title: "Balance Performance and Cost: Select the Right AWS Storage Solution for Your Applications"
 description: "Storage class and tools are complex and challenging.
 Here's how to choose the right one."
 tags:
     - cost-optimization